emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 7

-^ A sponsor is someone who has enough clout in the organisation to make a difference in decisions *others make* about *the sponsored person's* progress.
-A sponsor believes *in the person*, in their skills, and their abilities, enough to risk their own credibility for them.
+^ A sponsor is someone who has enough clout in the organisation to influence decisions *others make* about *your* progress.
+A sponsor believes *in you*, in your skills, abilities, and *potential* enough to risk their credibility for you.

 ---